-Soil: The balance of the potting medium should be sufficient to allow good drainage, so that the plants do not sit in soggy soil for more than a day or two after watering.
+Soil: The balance of the potting medium should be sufficient to allow good drainage so that the plants do not sit in soggy soil for more than a day or two after watering.

-Seeds, also can be grown from cutting or graft.
+These cacti are usually propagated by seeds but also can be grown from cutting or graft.
 Seeds can be sown in the spring or summer.
 The seedlings should not be disturbed until they are well rooted, after which they can be planted separately in small pots.

 Pests and Problems

-Neowerdermannias are especially prone to root rot, therefore, underpot in a smaller container filled with very porous compost.
+Neowerdermannias are especially prone to root rot.
+Therefore, underpot in a smaller container filled with very porous compost.